TehGM/WolfBot-Size/README.md

 Uses [Wolfringo library](https://github.com/TehGM/Wolfringo) for connection and MongoDB (using [C# MongoDB Driver](https://docs.mongodb.com/drivers/csharp)) for storage.

 ## Features
-You can use `!size help` to get brief list of common commands.
-All commands with more detailed descriptions are listed on [Commands](https://github.com/TehGM/WolfBot-Size/wiki/Commands) wiki page.
+All commands with more detailed descriptions are listed on [Commands wiki page](https://github.com/TehGM/WolfBot-Size/wiki/Commands).

 All commands need to have a prefix (currently `!size `) when used in a group.
 Commands executed in a private message can skip the prefix.